HubSpot/general-store/README.md

 That's it.
 All other features, like Immutability, data fetching, undo, etc. are implementation details.

-Read more about the `general-store` rational [on the HubSpot Product Team Blog](http://product.hubspot.com/blog/keeping-flux-flexible-with-general-store).
+Read more about the `general-store` rationale [on the HubSpot Product Team Blog](http://product.hubspot.com/blog/keeping-flux-flexible-with-general-store).

 ## Install